The Stapelia flower, aka starfish cactus plant, belongs to the family Asclepiadaceae, the same family as the milkweed plant.

 How Strong Do These Stapelia Flowers Smell?

-Perception of this strange smell varies from person-to-person.
-Some people say the smell is overwhelming like rotting flesh.
+Perception of this rotten smell varies from person to person.
+Some people say the foul smell is overwhelming, like rotting flesh.

 Others say you can barely smell it unless you put your nose very close to a flower.
 Naturally, the setting makes a big difference.

-If you are keeping your Carrion plant in a small, warm sun porch or greenhouse, you will smell them more strongly than in a large, open room or outdoors.
+If you keep your Carrion plant in a small, warm sun porch or greenhouse, you will smell them more strongly than in a large, open room or outdoors.

-The Starfish Flower Cactus Looks Make Up For The Smell!
+The Starfish Plant Succulent Cactus Looks Make Up For The Smell!

 Regardless of their odd odor, Stapeliads are good-looking plants.
 The plants only bloom from mid-summer until early autumn.